justcharlz/cNGN-bot/notes.md

 TODO:
-- Refactor swapper logic to use the SwapRouter's exactInput method instead
+- Look over Strategy logic and ensure tick calculation is correct at the boundaries
+- Fix minWidth and maxWidth for Strategy tick spacing